-A gut bacteria is a bunch of friendly creatures who can make our lives miserable or blessed with clearness and sharpness of mind.
-The gut bacteria for brain has interesting connections.
+A gut bacteria for the brain is a bunch of friendly creatures that can make our lives miserable or blessed with clearness and sharpness of mind.
+The gut bacteria for the brain have exciting connections.

-Bacteria lived in human the gut a million years ago.
-The body colonized with the enormous amount of bacterias.
-These bacterias have the significant impact on our health.
+Bacteria lived in the human gut a million years ago.
+The body is colonized with an enormous amount of bacteria.
+These bacterias have a significant impact on our health.

 Benefits of Gut Bacteria for Brain